 And also we do a reasonable amount of ad hoc reporting.
 So the board at different times has different requests of can you tell us about this, that or the other, and we pick that data right out of the warehouse using InetSoft.
 So InetSoft is really the heart of our financial reporting.

-Our reporting audiences can range from a single lawyer just getting statistics about their own performance up to what I call like a standard lawyer who gets details about their own performance but also of their team.
+Our reporting audiences can range from a single lawyer just getting statistics her their own performance up to what I call like a standard lawyer who gets details about his own performance but also of their team.
 And then we have got management and board reporting, where senior management is the audience.

 And in the middle of that, we have got a group of analysts, either in marketing particularly or in our commercial side, on the finance team who understand a lot of their KPIs, look at trends, where things are headed, what is causing different things to happen, and they feed that back to the partners and let them know whatever might be happening.